spiral/docs/extension/sentry.md

 # Extensions - Sentry
-You can automatically send the exceptions to sentry.
+You can automatically send the exceptions to the Sentry.

 ## Installation
 To install the extension: